rusvaplauke/ItemStore.WebApi/README.md

 DONE 3.
 Update your application with DTO/Entity concepts.

 Advanced:
-IN PROGRESS 1.
+DONE 1.
 Connect EF Core to Postgre.
 (Investigate Migrations)
 2. try to  use AutoMapper to map entities to dtos.

 **2023.12.20**